-The trial of Usluer and 28 other defendants began on 27 March 2017.
-At the end of the five-day trial, on 31 March 2017, the prosecutor requested the release of 13 people, including Usluer.
-In its interim ruling following a brief recess, the court panel ordered the release of eight more defendants, in addition to the 13 people whose release were requested by the prosecutor.
-However, the prosecutor objected against the court’s decision to release the other eight defendants, upon which the appeal was accepted and the defendants in question were arrested again before they could leave the prison.
+The trial of Usluer and 28 other defendants began on 27 March 2017 at the Istanbul 25th High Criminal Court.
+On the fifth day of the hearing, on 31 March 2017, the prosecutor requested the release of 13 defendants, including Usluer, pending trial.
+In its interim ruling, the court ruled to release eight more defendants in addition to the 13 whose release were requested by the prosecutor.
+However, the prosecutor objected against the court’s decision to release the defendants and they were rearrested before being able to leave the prison.

-The second hearing in Usluer’s trial on the charge of "membership of a terrorist organization" was held on 27 April 2017.
-The third hearing of the case was held at the Istanbul 25th High Criminal Court on 6 July 2017.
-The court panel, which had changed for the third time throughout the trial, ruled for the continuation of the pre-trial detention of all jailed defendants, in line with the opinion of the prosecutor.
+The second hearing of Usluer’s trial on charge of "membership in a terrorist organization" was held on 27 April 2017.
+The third hearing of the trial was held on 6 July 2017.
+The court panel, which had changed for the third time since the beginning of the proceedings, ruled for the continuation of the detention of all jailed defendants.

-The first hearing of the trial in which Usluer and 12 other journalists took place on 16-17 August 2017.
-At the end of the hearing, the court ruled for the continuation of the pre-trial detention.
-The court decided to merge the "coup" case with the ongoing “FETÖ media trial."
+The first hearing of the "coup" trial agianst Usluer and 12 other journalists took place on 16-17 August 2017 at the Istanbul 25th High Criminal Court.
+At the end of the hearing, the court ruled for the continuation of Usluer's pre-trial detention.
+The court decided to merge the "coup" case with the "FETÖ media trial."

-The Court of Cassation judgment
+Supreme Court of Appeals judgment

-The 2nd Criminal Chamber of the Istanbul Regional Court of Justice, which reviewed the case upon an appeal application, ruled that there were “no violations with respect to either the procedural grounds or the merits” in the decision of the high court and upheld the conviction of Usluer on 22 October 2018.
+The 2nd Criminal Chamber of the Istanbul Regional Court of Justice, which reviewed the case upon an appeal application, ruled that there were “no violations with respect to either the procedural grounds or the merits” in the decision of the local court and upheld the conviction of Usluer on 22 October 2018.